 I became interested when I noticed that there is a complete film of Samuel Barber's opera Antony and Cleopatra on YouTube.
 All I have known about it has been rumors of a giant catastrophe.

 This opera was composed for the opening of the New Met on September 16, 1966 with Leontyne Price as Cleopatra.
-She is known to have loved this work, but all that remains that we can hear of her performance is an audio recording of the death scene.
+She is known to have loved this work.

 Everything was criticized about this opening.
 The preparation seems

 to have been inadequate, resulting in an embarrassing performance by the orchestra.
 Carping about the text is a little silly,

 don't you think?
 It is from the Shakespeare play and selected by Franco

 Zeffirelli.
 Operas always have less text than plays.
 This performance